 Scholarships will be awarded based on a range of criteria in addition to demonstrated financial need, whether the applicant is a congregational delegate, has received a past scholarship, and/or identifies as a member of an historically marginalized community.

-A link to the online application can be found on the Scholarship Opportunities for Attending General Assembly web page.
+A link to the online application can be found at Scholarship Opportunities for Attending General Assembly.

 General Assembly Planning Committee (GAPC) Matching Grant Program

 The General Assembly Planning Committee (GAPC) has established a matching grant scholarship fund to increase economic accessibility for Unitarian Universalists (UUs) who want to attend GA and to encourage congregations to send delegates to this annual meeting of congregations.

 For individuals, this means that the cost of GA registration and up to $500 for expenses (transportation, etc.) can make attending General Assembly more affordable.
 For congregations, this means that, in addition to paying the recipient's registration, the Planning Committee will match (up to $250) what a congregation budgets to support sending a member to GA.

 The application process will open on March 1st.
 The deadline for applications is March 31st.
 Applicants will be notified of award decisions by mid-April.